Skip to main content Skip to footer

 Tip 12: Reduce Food Waste

-There’s nothing more joyful than gathering around the dinner table to enjoy a meal with family and friends.
 Regrettably, food waste is an annual concern post-holiday, but we can successfully decrease food waste with more eco-friendly alternatives:

-- Don't prepare more food than you need
+• Don't prepare more food than you need.

-- Look for recipes to utilize scrap ingredients
+• Look for recipes to utilize scrap ingredients.

-- Store leftovers in the freezer
+• Store leftovers in the freezer.

-- Use reusable containers with leak-proof lids
+• Use reusable containers with leak-proof lids.

-- Send leftovers home with guests
+• Send leftovers home with guests.

 Tip 13: Donate Unwanted Items

-- Toys
+• Toys

-- Books
+• Books

-- Electronics
+• Electronics

-- Clothing
+• Clothing

-- Décor
+• Décor

 Tip 14: Properly Dispose of Your Christmas Tree

-Whether you purchase a real or artificial Christmas tree, consider your disposal or storage options once the holiday ends.
 If you want to replace your artificial tree, try donating or giving it to someone you know instead of throwing it away.

-- Cut the tree into pieces for firewood
+• Cut the tree into pieces for firewood.

-- Chip it into mulch
+• Chip it into mulch.

-- Throw into a brush pile for wildlife protection and decomposition
+• Throw into a brush pile for wildlife protection and decomposition.

 Tip 15: Trash, Donate, or Reuse Old Christmas Lights

-Most curbside recycling does not accept Christmas lights, but be sure to check with your local solid waste district.
-Usually, there are drop-off locations available around this time of year to recycle them properly.
+Most recycling programs don't accept Christmas lights, but be sure to check with your local solid waste district on how to properly dispose your Christmas lights.

 Donating old Christmas lights or reusing them for DIY projects is another great way to save these twinkling strands of joy, even if all the bulbs aren’t working.